matthiasGmayer/structural-independence-typst/main.typ

 This is a dual notion to the dependance of history.
 This motivates the following definition.

-== random index set of irrelevance
+== The random index set of irrelevance

 #definition[
   Let $distributionstimes2(i) := {(P,Q) in distributionstimes times distributionstimes: exists f : Omega -> RR_(>0), sigma(U_i) ms, "s.t."
 P = f dot Q}$.